Kawagoe Line: Services

-The eastern section between Kawagoe and Ōmiya operates as an extension of the Saikyō Line from central Tokyo, with most trains traveling through to/from and on to/from via the Rinkai Line.
-On the western section between Kawagoe and Komagawa, about half of all trains travel through to/from via the Hachikō Line.
+The eastern section between Kawagoe and Ōmiya operates as an extension of the Saikyō Line, which runs between Ōmiya and Ōsaki in central Tokyo, using 10-car electric multiple unit (EMU) trains.
+Most trains continue through Ōsaki to Shin-Kiba via the Rinkai Line or to Ebina via the Saikyō, Shōnan-Shinjuku, and Sōtetsu Shin-Yokohama lines.

+The western section between Kawagoe and Komagawa uses shorter four-car EMU trains, with about half of the trains continuing to Hachiōji via the Hachikō Line.

-Except for a few rush-hour trains that start and terminate at Minami-Furuya, all eastbound trains from Komagawa and westbound trains from Ōmiya terminate at Kawagoe.
-Passengers wishing to travel beyond Kawagoe must change trains there.
+Because the two sections use different train lengths, there is no regular through service between Komagawa and Ōmiya.
+Except for a few rush-hour services that originate or terminate at Minami-Furuya, trains from Komagawa terminate at Kawagoe, as do trains from Ōmiya in the opposite direction.
+Passengers traveling beyond Kawagoe must change trains there.